Congolese Women Are Using Liquid Seasoning to Give Themselves DIY Butt Implants

 In this clip, Gates gets a first-hand look at the home remedies that women are using to boost their “assets”—including liquid suppositories of Maggi seasoning that they are self administering contrary to doctors’ orders and at serious risk to their health.

-Watch the clip above and make sure check out the full episode of STATES OF UNDRESS.
+Watch the clip above and make sure check out the full episode of STATES OF UNDRESS airing Wednesday, April 6, on VICELAND.